cpuguy83/mongoid_connection_pool/README.md

 This is all well and good but it is still as of yet to be released, and won't be supported on Mongoid versions < 4.0 (also unreleased).

-This monkey patche passes all of Mongoid's specs.
+This monkey patch passes all of Mongoid's specs.

 ## Installation